Solana (SOL) wallet

 Time is Money

-Solana's transactions cost around 0.000025 Solana or about $0.002 at the exchange rate of early February 2022.
+Solana and Sol tokens' transactions cost around 0.000025 Solana or about $0.002 at The swap rate of early February 2022.
 Ethereum transaction costs are through the roof, almost $50 for one transaction!
 Now, you understand why Solana's price skyrocketed last year: quick processing and low costs.

 Solana is known as the Ethereum killer.
 Yet, many say that Ethereum is too big to fail.
 Like Bitcoin, Ethereum has a first-mover advantage in its category of cryptocurrencies with smart contracts.
 It has a massive network, network outage, and 450,000+ ERC20 tokens.
 That made the new cryptocurrency look very green.
 Still, that doesn't mean it's going to fail.

-The cryptosphere will always be full of competitions and rivalries.
-New technology will be built on old technology, and many coins will claim that they all do similar things.
-That said, some new technologies and features will always be specific to one currency.
+The crypto sphere will always be full of competition and rivalries.
+New technology will be built on old technology, and many coins will claim they all do similar things.
+Some new technologies and features will always be specific to one currency.
 Speaking of unique technologies, what's Solana offering to the world?

 Proof of… What Did You Say?